John Campbell (Westmoreland politician): Death and legacy

-In 1814 Campbell wrote a will in Philadelphia, Pennsylvania (where his uncle or cousin Ferdinand lived), and whom Campbell named as a guardian for his son Archibald should that become necessary because of a dangerous voyage he was then undertaking.
+In 1814 Campbell wrote a will in Philadelphia, Pennsylvania (where his nephew Frederick lived), in which Campbell named his nephew Ferdinand as a guardian for his son Archibald should that become necessary because of a dangerous voyage he was then undertaking.
 Westmoreland County, Virginia later admitted that will to probate.
 The will acknowledged his second wife's dower interest, as well as made various bequests to his daughters and grandchildren, released debts of his brother and another man, then bequeathed most of his property (including slaves) to his son Archibald.

 Campbell died in 1827, and his widow remained at the house he had renamed Kirnan until her death in 1839.
 Several years later Campbell's five daughters (as surviving heirs) sold the property, which remained in the hands of the Bowie and Taylor families until 2011, when it was purchased and restored by a lawyer and tech executive, who also secured its placement on the National Register of Historic Places in 2019.